Structural Stability Hypothesis of Dual Unitary Quantum Chaos: Setting

 As discussed in Refs.~\cite{bertini2018exact, bertini2021random} (see also Refs.~\cite{garratt2021local, garratt2021manybody, shivam2023many} where this approach is applied to non-dual-unitary systems), the spectral form factor of a quantum circuit can be rewritten in terms of the trace of the $L$-th power of a transfer matrix acting along the space direction.
 The idea is to exploit the symmetry of the diagram in Fig.~\ref{fig:quantumcircuit} under a 90\textdegree\ degree rotation (space-time swap), and the fact that the disorder is uncorrelated in space.
 The main steps go as follows.
 First we observe that, for $t>0$, the SFF in Eq.~\eqref{eq:SFF} can be written as \be K(t,L) = \mathbb{E} \left[ \left| \tr \left( \mathbb{U}^t \right) \right|^2 \right] = \mathbb{E} \left[ \tr \left( \mathbb{U}\otimes \mathbb{U}^* \right)^t \right]. \ee Using now the parameterisation (\ref{eq:JTI}, \ref{eq:gatesVW}) we can depict the quantity inside the average on the r.h.s.\ as in Fig.~\ref{fig:SFF} where we introduced the symbols

 and random one-site gates of the same shade of colour are the same.
 As it is clear from the figure, this quantity can be equivalently represented as the trace of a matrix acting on the vertical lattice (of $2t$ qubits).
-Namely using the matrix $\mathcal T_{v_1,u_1}$ defined in the figure we have \be K(t,L) = \mathbb{E} \left[ \tr \left( \mathcal T_{v_1,u_1}\cdots \mathcal T_{v_L,u_L} \right)\right]. \ee Finally we recall that random gates at different positions (i.e.\ those along different columns in the figure) are uncorrelated, therefore the average $\mathbb{E} \left[\cdot\right]$ is factorised in space and we can bring it inside the trace